 The Drever is considered a hardy dog.
 It can survive well in cold conditions.
 With that said, it can be prone to back, eye, ear, and weight problems.
 Look for signs of the following and if any symptoms do present, consult with a veterinarian to get the required help.

 There is little notable difference in temperament between the male and female Drever, but the male can grow an inch taller and weigh a few pounds heavier than the female.
 Differences between the sexes will be negligible as long as you spay or neuter your Drever.

 3 Little-Known Facts About the Drever

-1. The Drever Needs a Lot of Exercise
+1. The Drever Needs a Lot of Daily Activity

 One factor to consider when choosing which breed of dog is right for you is the level of exercise that one requires.
 The Drever may be a relatively short dog, only reaching a height of approximately 16 inches, but don’t let this fool you because it will require a lot of daily exercise to ensure that it stays healthy and happy.

 Expect to provide a minimum of an hour a day, and if you can offer more, your new pup will appreciate it.
 What’s more, while the Swedish breed will enjoy walking and hiking, it also enjoys more vigorous exercise and it can be enrolled in agility and canine sports classes.
 Not only will these activities help burn off energy but they will keep your dog’s brain active and can also help with socialization and other aspects of training.

 The Drever is considered a somewhat noisy breed and they are prone to barking.
 When used for hunting, the breed needed a loud bark so that it could get the attention of the hunter quickly and easily.